fuchsia-programming/charts/INSTALL.md

 The lowest version of Perl that I have tested with is Perl 5.18.2 but I have also tested with the current maintenance release Perl 5.26.1.
 The [Perl releases](https://www.cpan.org/src/) can be seen at CPAN.

+## Windows

+This project has not been tested on Windows based Operating Systems.

+To help out and get started on Windows I recommend you install [Strawberry Perl](http://strawberryperl.com/) and also install Ruby 2.5 with the [RubyInstaller](https://rubyinstaller.org/).

+## Linux

+Again, no testing so far on Linux based Operating Systems.

+On Linux you could use possibly [RVM](https://rvm.io/) to manage your Ruby versions.